Trip info

 Requirements: A valid passport with at least six months remaining validity and a blank page for the visa stamp is required.
 Ensure you carry sufficient USD cash for the visa fee as not all payment methods are accepted.

-All meals are included during the trekking period.
+All meals are included during the trekking period (Day 02 to Day 18 Breakfast).
 We will provide three meals a day (B,L,D) during the trek.
 Since this is a full camping trek, our kitchen crew will serve freshly prepared meals during the trek.
 We consider hearty and delicious meals as a key component to the overall success of our trip.
+You can and is encouraged to bring along comfort food which you enjoy eating – chocolates, power bars, dry fruits, candies, other snacks etc.

 In Kathmandu and Pokhara, we manage a three-star hotel offering a bed and breakfast plan on a twin-sharing basis.
 We can also manage a single room upon your request, but at an extra cost.
 Likewise, if you prefer more luxurious accommodations, it is also possible, but it costs more.
 Yet, due to the remote location and the lack of facilities at teahouses or lodges along the trek, trekkers must stay in a tented camp throughout the expedition.